NYX Cold Brew vs NYX Los Angeles: What's the Difference?

 Los Angeles is dustier and more mauve overall.

 Compared with Cold Brew, it feels a little drier in tone and less berry-brown.
-The effect is often softer-looking, but also more muted in a gray-rose direction rather than a rosy-brown one.
+The effect is often softer-looking, but also more muted in a grey-rose direction rather than a rosy-brown one.

 Like Cold Brew, Los Angeles is not a dramatic contour shade.
-On deeper skin it may read present but gentle, especially if you are expecting the kind of definition that comes from a more traditional deep brown.
+On deeper skin it may read present but gentle, especially if you are expecting the definition of a more traditional deep brown.

 How they compare